samannrojas/samannrojas/README.md

 # Hi, I'm Samantha👋

 Welcome to my GitHub profile!
-I’m a  senior at Southern Illinois University Edwardsville majoring in Mass Communications major with an emphasis in **Advertising and Strategic Media** and a minoring in **Anthropology**.
+I’m a  senior at Southern Illinois University Edwardsville majoring in Mass Communications with an emphasis in **Advertising and Strategic Media**, and minoring in **Anthropology**.
 My academic focus combines creativity, storytelling, and cultural awareness to better understand how media shapes and reflects society.
 This semester I’m working on projects in R/RStudio and documenting progress in my weekly journal.

 ## What I’m learning this term
 - R, RStudio, and Quarto for data analysis & reporting